-I'll invite you to have a seat opposite me on the sofa, & maybe you'll pour yourself a glass of water (or coffee or a variety of teas)
+I'll invite you to have a seat opposite me on the sofa, & maybe you'll pour yourself a glass of water or a hot drink.

 I'll summarise what we're going to do during our first session.

 Usually this will be:-